Menu

 Picture

-As I mentioned before, it is nice to sip on its own, but also works well in mixed drinks, both cocktails & zero-proofs.
-One of my favorite ways to use it is in a Quince riff on a Brandy Alexander.
+As I mentioned before, it is nice to sip on its own, but also works well in mixed drinks.
+I love to use it in a riff on a Brandy Alexander, but my favorite way is a modified Clover Club with rose & raspberry.
+Heaven!
 Have fun with it.
 I am sure you will have fun getting creative!

 There you have it!
 We are heading into prime quince season-- Hop on out there, pick yours & give ‘em a try!
 Infusing gin with them is absolutely the easiest way to enjoy their unique, delicious flavor; I think you will be thrilled with the results.
 That is all for this week-- Stay safe & don’t forget to #StopAndEatTheFlowers